 Domestic Violence While Children Present

-So, as you can see a lot of these cases just spin on the facts of whatever happened.
+So, as you can see, many of these cases spin on the facts of whatever happened.
 That's why it's so important to get somebody like me who's been doing this for twenty-five years because I've seen so many different variations — so many different situations.
 I know how to make the correct argument so that the prosecutors will look at the other side of the coin — the other side of you — so you could end up with the best result in your criminal case.

 Domestic Violence Defense